2,000 sugar workers lose their jobs

 The focus on education and self-development is one of the guiding principles of the community.
 “Almost all the younger generation have higher education, either in Portuguese universities or abroad,” says Nazim Ahmad, a representative of the Aga Khan Foundation.

-The ultimate purpose is that “the Ismailis remain a well-integrated elite, recognized with respect and dignity in the various countries where they live,” anthropologist José Gabriel Pereira Bastos explains.
+The ultimate purpose is that “the Ismailis remain a well-integrated elite, recognised with respect and dignity in the various countries where they live,” anthropologist José Gabriel Pereira Bastos explains.

 Zahir Remtula studied in public high schools and never finished a course he took in hotel management, but his daughters now attend private schools.
 The oldest is studying management at the Catholic University and the 16-year-old is in the 11th Grade at the Doroteias College.